 - B & E will not be responsible for sealer peeling and flaking due to oil or gas stains on asphalt.
 Although we will not warrant this we will do our best to prime and clean these areas to ensure the sealer adheres to the asphalt.

-- B & E cannot be responsible for peeling and flaking due to tree sap.
+- B & E cannot be responsible for peeling and flaking due to tree sap or transparent petroleum based products.
 The owner of the driveway is responsible for power-washing their drive before application to ensure there is no tree sap on the asphalt surface.
 Almost all trees leave a form of invisible sap on asphalt surfaces and cause the sealer to peel after the first winter.

 Everyday products that can cause sealer to not adhere properly or can cause damage to your freshly sealed driveway:

 - Antifreeze and oil dripping from your car.

 - Playground chalk – will come through the sealer.

 - Chocolate – has oil & paraffin wax in it and will peel sealer.
 (Believe it or not this happened to a customer).

 - Pitch from pine tree’s (and possible other sap dripping trees)- brown ring marks or streaks will come through the sealer.

 - Standing gravel from over the winter- wears the sealer prematurely.
 Also, tire chains on snowblowers will leave marks on the asphalt.

 - Lawn chemicals that are sprayed on the grass and allowed to overspray on the sealer.